-MIC attack is unlikely to be found in potable waters which have been treated with chlorine and other oxidants.
+MIC attack is unlikely to be found in potable waters which have supply levels of chlorine and other oxidants.
 It is rarely found on properly fabricated stainless steel components, free of crevices and heat tint, and where good housekeeping practices are maintained during operations.
 Also, flowing conditions are less conducive to this form of attack.

-MIC is more likely to occur under stagnant conditions and where raw and untreated waters are involved (26).
+MIC is more likely to occur under stagnant conditions and where raw and untreated waters are involved (27), or potable water has suffered chlorine decay.
 This is especially the case when untreated waters are allowed to stand in vessels and piping.
 Leaving hydrotesting waters in lines prior to activating the system has resulted in failures of this nature.
 Such conditions additionally favour chloride pitting attack if any chloride ions present in stagnant waters are allowed to concentrate as evaporation occurs.
-Good practice dictates that good quality waters should be used for hydrotesting, and systems should be drained thoroughly and dried within 24 to 48 hours of the test.
+Good practice dictates that good quality waters should be used for both factory and site hydrotesting, and systems should be drained thoroughly and dried within 24 to 48 hours of the test.
 If this is not practicable, then water should be circulated through the system on a regular basis for at least one hour per day, to avoid stagnation.
-Guidance on good practice in hydrostatic testing is published by the Institution of Chemical Engineers (27).
+Guidance on good practice in hydrostatic testing is published by the Institution of Chemical Engineers (28).